Informfully/Documentation/docs/source/database.rst

   Please visit the `Informfully Datasets Repository <https://github.com/Informfully/Datasets>`_.
   For an example of the quality of the data once it is exported and the corresponding `Dataset Documentation <https://informfully.readthedocs.io/en/latest/datasets.html>`_.
-  And read the `MongoDB Compass Tutotrial <https://informfully.readthedocs.io/en/latest/compass.html>`_ for instructions on how to interface/connect with the database in the back end.
+  And read the `MongoDB Compass Tutorial <https://informfully.readthedocs.io/en/latest/compass.html>`_ for instructions on how to interface/connect with the database in the back end.

 answers*
 --------